lifenetwork-ai/iam-service/dev-docs/Choose Channel.md

 # Choose Delivery Channel

 This document describes how a client can explicitly choose the OTP delivery channel for a receiver.
-If no channel is chosen, the default delivery channel is `webhook`.
+If no channel is chosen, the default delivery channel is `sms`.

 ## Sequence Diagram